 Roth’s carefully-built theoretical edifice is not as solid as it seems.
 In fact, there is something genuinely weird in how Roth estimates caloric expenditure while not fighting.
 There may ultimately be nothing wrong with (RFA), but (RAA) is way off base.

-Downtime for post-WWII soldiers is factored in the US Army RDA: the recommendation of 1.600 kcal corresponds, in fact, to the maintenance of base metabolism.
-Still, modern army barracks have water and central heating, etc. When these amenities are not accessible (e.g. when the army is advancing), there are still water trucks, field messes, and in the worst case MRE.
+Downtime for post-WWII soldiers is factored in the US Army RDA: the recommendation of 3.600 kcal (or 3.200 kcal for a smaller, Roman-sized soldier) corresponds, in fact, to maintenance of base metabolism and ideal body mass for the average recruit.
+Then again, modern army barracks have water and central heating, etc. When these amenities are not accessible (e.g. when the army is advancing), there are still water trucks, field messes, and in the worst-case MRE.
 But everything a modern soldier gets effortlessly during periods of ‘inaction’ was an occasion of physical activity for ancient soldiers.
 No running water means daily water runs.
 No central heating means daily wood chores.
-Rations issue in form of grain means daily milling, kneading and baking.
+Rations issue in the form of grain means daily milling, kneading, and baking.

 Roth gives a cursory treatment to milling (p.
 48-49) and reports that, based on experimental archaeology data, it would have taken about 100 minutes/day to mill the daily grain ration of a 10-man contubernium into a coarse flour using the standard-issue handmill (carried by one of the contubernium‘s pack animal.)
 Roth then remarks off-handedly that “[s]uch work is very strenuous and in order to get a reasonably fine meal, it must be repeated two or three times” (p.
 49) which amounts to 5 hours of milling (!).
 That’s substantial, but Roth totally fails to factor in any caloric cost for this strenuous activity in his daily calculations.